lukefantom/SoC-FM-Hackathon/README.md

 ## App Details

-The Spotify component is the main component and keeps all the state.
+The Spotify component is the main component and manages the state.

 There is a playlist state which contains the playlist information pulled from the Spotify API.
 There is a URL state which is the URL sliced form the Spotify Playlist URI.